APJFX69/ic_ai_course_capstone_submission/README.md

-# A client sentiment recommendation expert module for CRM
+# A sales opportunities ranking for CRM

 ## PROJECT OVERVIEW

-WE are building a model that classifies product description provided by clients into classes depending on the positivity of the review.
-Based on that the model recommends an action (prioritisation for the respective sales person to reach ou to client).
+This is a model that evaluates client-provided product descriptions to generate positivity scores reflecting customer sentiment.
+By integrating these sentiment insights with key client characteristics, the model identifies and prioritizes the most promising sales opportunities - delivering to each salesperson a tailored list of their top three prospects for focused action

 ## DATA
 The project is using data from two sources - both available via Kaggle platform that are then merged to create a synthetic data used to train model.